basarat/typescript-react/03 stateful/README.md

 );
 ```

-Of course one big advantage of components is that you get to use props to change the component behaviour.
+Of course one big advantage of components is that you get to use props to change the component behavior.

 * React.Component takes Props as its first generic argument.
 * Lets go ahead and add a prop with a member `message` of type string.